 The Regional Planning Affiliation (RPA8) encompasses the eastern Iowa counties of Clinton, Delaware, Jackson, and Dubuque excluding the area of Dubuque County inside the Dubuque Metropolitan Area Transportation Study (DMATS) planning boundary.
 Three of the counties, Dubuque, Jackson and Clinton, are bordered on the eastern edges by the Mississippi River.
 In addition to the four Counties, the RPA8 services 57 cities.
 City populations range from Durango's 23 to Clinton's 24,469.
 This wide variation in community size gives the RPA8 a vast set of circumstances from which to work.
+Figure 1 maps cities and counties in the RPA 8 area.

-The RPA8 is governed by a board of twelve elected officials from the member jurisdictions.
+The RPA 8 is governed by a policy board comprised of representatives from its member jurisdictions.
 The Policy Board is responsible for establishing overall policy, making decisions related to transportation planning, project funding priorities, project programming, and monitoring the direction of studies of transportation conditions in the region.